 The Problems With Refined White Flour

 There is no trick to using refined white flour to make light and tender baked goods; it handles these jobs effortlessly.
 But there is something else white flour does in the process.
-It creates inflammation inside of us by pushing blood sugar up in a dramatic spike and then causing it to plummet.
+It creates inflammation inside of us by pushing blood sugar up in a dramatic spike and then causing it to quickly fall.
 This is a roller-coaster effect we should avoid because our most devastating diseases, including cancer, are often preceded by years of subtle internal inflammation.
 Blood sugar spikes happen whether we use white flour in sweetened baked goods or in savory baked foods like biscuits, breads, and pizza dough.
 Another problem with white flour is that it has been stripped of nutrients, so rather than label it a food ingredient, we might think of it as a tool we can use to lift baked goods, and to lighten their flavor and texture, but only when nothing else will do.

 Why Whole-Grain Flours Are Better

 There are many varieties of whole-grain flour that we can use for baking, and all are nutritious and flavorful.
 While there are some baked goods that can handle a transition to all whole-grain flour, others will not.
 But even a portion of whole-grain flour added to a recipe will lessen its impact on blood sugar in a meaningful way, minimizing the roller-coaster effect.
 In addition, substituting at least some whole-grain flour makes baked goods less flimsy and more substantive, while adding flavor and complexity.
 The whole grain flours I have used most successfully are barley flour, oat flour, buckwheat flour, whole-wheat bread flour, whole-wheat pastry flour, and rye flour.